Space Design Workshop

 - Schools may organise multiple SDW’s per year.
 Licensing options are also available for Space Design Workshops.
 Please contact us to discuss further.

 In a similar fashion to the ASDC, students in years 7 to 9 are divided up into separate companies.
 Once settled, the teams go about responding to a Request For Tender (RFT), which includes several key factors.
 Such factors include Basic Requirements, Structural Design, Operations and Infrastructure, Human Factors, and Automation.

 Each team is tasked with designing a space settlement to respond to the RFT and preparing a 10-minute presentation to demonstrate their work to a panel of judges.
 Together, the students must overcome challenges often faced by those in real life scenarios, such as communication, conflicting information and viewpoints.
 All the while, students gain early experience of the functionings of high performing teams.

 At the end of the challenge and following the presentations, the proposals are judged with respect to four judgement criteria: Thoroughness, Credibility, Balance and Innovation.

 What do you get?

 - A fully comprehensive pack to assist with planning and executing the event, including program book, presentation packs, runsheet, CEO and adviser guide, and judging guide.

 - The complete Request for Tender, which outlines all requirements students need to respond to

-The Space Design Challenge is an internal one-day event for students years 7 and 8. smooths the transition between the Junior Space Design Competition (JSDC) and Australian Space Design Competition (ASDC).
+The Space Design Challenge is an internal one-day event for students years 7 to 9. smooths the transition between the Junior Space Design Competition (JSDC) and Australian Space Design Competition (ASDC).
 The event has the same layout as the ASDC national finals, which allows students and teachers alike to familiarise themselves with the workload faced in the senior competition.

 The team’s proposals are judged with the same criteria as with all SDCA events, namely: